Cour-de-cassation/label/README.md

   - `iconName`: the icon name in the `packages/generic/client/src/components/generic/materialUI/Icon.tsx` file.
 All the used icons are Material UI.
   - `order`: order the category is displayed in the annotator interface
   - `text`: name of the category displayed in the annotator interfaces

-### Run the project

-Run in two different terminals:

-- yarn dockerBackendBuild && yarn dockerBackendStart
-- yarn startLocalClientDev

-Then, on your web browser, open http://localhost:55432

 ### Use the tool to annotate your documents